Jos-Luijten/online-radiation-lab-robot/README.md

 # credits
-Thanks to the University of Utrecht in the Netherlands, whom subsidised the project and provided the assignment.
+Thanks to the "University of Utrecht" in the Netherlands, whom subsidised the project and provided the assignment.
-In Particular [Ing.
+In particular [Ing.
 L. van Leeuwen](https://www.uu.nl/medewerkers/LvanLeeuwen) whom aided us in this project.

+Thanks to "[Spectrum Techniques](https://www.spectrumtechniques.com/)" whom cooperated whit us to control the ST365 Radiation counter externally over USB.
+In particular [Rod Taylor]() whom provided the needed guiding document to do so.

 Thanks to my students whom created the website, database and motor control as part of an high school research project.
 O. Kaufmann and J. Wansink